 |Security||drop-down menu||Choose an encryption type.
 Choices are Plain (No Encryption), SSL (Implicit TLS), or TLS (STARTTLS).|

 |Username||string||Enter the SMTP username when the SMTP server requires authentication.|

 |Password||string||Enter the SMTP account password if needed for authentication.
 Only plain text characters (7-bit ASCII) are allowed in passwords.
 UTF or composed characters are not allowed.|

 Click the SEND TEST MAIL button to verify that the configured email settings are working.
 If the test email fails, double-check that the Email field of the root user is correctly configured by clicking the Edit button for the root account in Accounts > Users.

 SNMP (Simple Network Management Protocol) is used to monitor network-attached devices for conditions that warrant administrative attention.
 TrueNAS uses Net-SNMP to provide SNMP.
-Go to Services > SNMP to configure SNMP.
-When starting the SNMP service, this port will be enabled on the TrueNAS system:
+To configure SNMP, go to the Services page, find the SNMP row, and click (Configure).

 SNMP Service Options

 |Location||string||Enter the location of the system.|